 11-minute Trump Twitter outage prompts company investigation

+President Trump blamed his 11-minute Twitter account outage on Thursday on a "rogue employee."

+"My Twitter account was taken down for 11 minutes by a rogue employee.
+I guess the word must finally be getting out-and having an impact," Trump tweeted early Friday morning.

-Twitter launched an internal investigation Thursday after a "customer support" employee, reportedly working his or her last day with the company, briefly deactivated the higly viewed account of President Donald Trump.
+Twitter launched an internal investigation Thursday after a "customer support" employee, reportedly working his or her last day with the company, briefly deactivated the highly viewed account of the president.

 "We are conducting a full internal review," the company said in a statement about the approximately 11-minute outage.

-It was unclear how a “costumer support” worker had obtained clearance to deactivate such a high-profile account.
+It was unclear how a “customer support” worker had obtained clearance to deactivate such a high-profile account.
 The president has tweeted more than 36,000 times and has nearly 42 million Twitter followers.

 When reports first surfaced about the outage, Twitter officials initially blamed “human error.”